Messaging at Scale

 Prioritizing what mattered most

 I partnered with product, business, operations, marketing, legal, and design to identify the highest-risk and highest-impact moments, such as eligibility thresholds, fees, and fulfillment selection.
+I chose distributed adoption over centralized copy review — slower to set up, but the only model that would scale across 7 surfaces under the timeline.
+The risk was drift; I mitigated it with content reviews before going live.

 Creating a context-aware messaging framework